-Faculty Positions in Big Data Analytics – College of Information Science & Technology
+Faculty Position in Big Data Analytics – College of Information Science & Technology

-The College of Information Science and Technology (IS&T) at the University of Nebraska at Omaha invites applications for two tenure-track/tenured positions as a part of the college wide big data recruitment initiative for a series of hires across several departments with opportunities for joint and inter-disciplinary collaborations.
-Candidates may apply as appropriate for their research interests to one or both of the following positions.
+The College of Information Science and Technology (IS&T) at the University of Nebraska at Omaha invites applications for a tenure-track/tenured position as a part of the college-wide big data recruitment initiative for a series of hires across several departments with opportunities for joint and inter-disciplinary collaborations.

 Applications are sought for a tenure-track position at the rank of Assistant/Associate Professor.
 The successful candidate will have completed a doctorate in information systems, decision science, or related disciplines and have strong potential to engage in high quality research and teaching and generate external research and development grants in the area of big data analytics.
 Candidates particularly interested in big data management and decision support, big data quality, and the impact of big data on organizations and societies are highly encouraged to apply at http://bit.ly/2014ISQA_BD.

 The College of IS&T has nearly 60 full-time tenure track faculty/staff and an active research grants portfolio of $10 million with funds from federal agencies (e.g., NSF, NIH, Dept of Ed), state government (e.g., NRI, NSF EPSCoR), a number of local and national corporations and foundations.
 The College of IS&T offers five undergraduate degrees, four masters degrees, and an innovative college wide PhD degree.
 The college of IS&T serves over 1,000 total students with more than 300 graduate students and 700 undergraduate students.

 To apply, please visit the link above or the UNO careers web site, create your account and apply for this position.
 Cover letter, curriculum vita and list of references must be attached to the electronic application.
 If you have any additional questions, please contact:

 Dr. Peter Wolcott